qcgzxw/embyRenamer/readme.md

 │   ├── Hereditary.nfo
 │   └── Hereditary-poster.jpg
 ├── Hitman (2007) [imdbid=tt0465494]
-│   ├── clearlogo .png
+│   ├── clearlogo.png
 │   ├── fanart.jpg
 │   ├── Hitman-320-10.bif
 │   ├── Hitman.mkv
 │   ├── Hitman.nfo
 │   └── poster.jpg
-├── How to Train Your Dragon: The Hidden World (2019) [imdbid=tt2386490] │   ├── clearlogo .png
+├── How to Train Your Dragon: The Hidden World (2019) [imdbid=tt2386490] │   ├── clearlogo.png
 │   ├── fanart.jpg
 │   ├── How to Train Your Dragon: The Hidden World-320-10.bif │   ├── How to Train Your Dragon: The Hidden World.en.srt